 It is fair to say that not everyone agrees on the appropriate log rule to use.
-Sellers of logs and timber prefer the rules that give them the greatest return, while purchasers obviously prefer log rules that underscale the actual volume in trees or logs.
+Sellers of logs and timber prefer the rules that give them the greatest return, while purchasers obviously prefer log rules that under scale the actual volume in trees or logs.
 It is important for you, as a seller of timber, to realize that buyers are in a risky situation.
 Trees and logs often have hidden defects that may greatly reduce their merchantable volume and value.
-With hardwood timber and logs, the quality often is a more important determinant of value than the mere volume.
-A purchaser of logs must be adept at recognizing the tree quality of the raw material and adjust the price accordingly.
-Some logs may have a high enough quality to enable their use for veneer.
-Such logs generally command a premium price, and the differences between volumes determined bythe different log rules become especially important.
+With hardwood timber and logs, the quality is often a more important determinant of value than volume.
+A purchaser of logs must be adept at recognizing the quality of the raw materials and adjusting the price accordingly.
+Some high-quality logs may be suitable for use as veneer.
+Such logs generally command a premium price, and the differences between volumes determined by the different log rules become especially important.

 Buyers of timber and logs often prefer the Doyle Rule, since we have seen that this rule underestimates the board footage (compared to the International 1/4-Inch Rule) for logs less than 30 inches in diameter.
 However, sawmillers justifiably argue that the milling costs for small-diameter logs are much higher, and thus they should have a reduced value.
-The Doyle Rule compensates the sawmiller by underscaling the smaller logs.
+The Doyle Rule compensates the sawmiller by under scaling the smaller logs.

-The important thing for you to remember is that different log rules exist, and the buying or selling of stumpage or logs should be based upon open agreement as to the log rule to be used.
+The important thing for you to remember is that different log rules exist, and the buying or selling of stumpage or logs should be based upon open agreement about which log rule will be used.
 Any of the three rules discussed here can serve as a useful method for scaling logs, as long as both the buyer and seller recognize and agree to its use.
 Prices can easily be adjusted to reflect the log rule being used.